asha23/Simple-Message-Board/README.md

 Edit the scripts in frontend.php to adjust these if you like.

 Frontend.php is also where all the HTML is created, edit this as you like.

+# Todo

+1. Submit WordPress.com
+2. Add a settings page for captcha api keys
+3. Consolidate the code
+4. Add the ability to edit entries before moderation
+5. Make it platform independent.
+IE, remove all custom styling
+6. Add more options for the teaser - Carousel, Short list, Widget, etc.
+7. Translation functionality
+8. Fix a few annoying bugs